-This training should be considered a mandatory training for all C++ developers and code architects.
+This training should be considered mandatory training for all C++ developers and code architects.
 It is a foundation for all other C++ trainings offered by Train IT.

 TRAINING HIGHLIGHTS